-Rare pair of Chinese Vases and Covers, decorated in the Giles studio, c.1750-60
+Rare pair of Chinese Vases and Covers, decorated in the Giles studio, hard paste porcelain, c.1750-60

 Prior to their arrival in London in the middle part of the 18th-century, this fine and rare pair of Chinese export vases would have been entirely devoid of painted decoration.
 Each of the 'honeycomb' reticulated sides were subsequently decorated with shaped panels reserved on a turquoise ground, the panels finely painted with bouquets of European flowers, including tulips with divergent petals, and roses.
 These panels take the form of various auspicious emblems, including that of a double gourd, representing longevity in Chinese symbolism.
 The shoulders and neck are decorated with smaller reserves containing an alternate sprig and insect.